fooltowise/NeroNotes/Nero's Notes/Johan Steene & Daniel Zhang Interview - the Teqnion Family.md

 __**Johan:** I believe I was born as a conscientious official.
 Luckily enough, I grew up with my friend Jonas Häggqvist who is a full-blood entrepreneur, and as time passed, some rubbed off on me.

-Later, when I had to drive the growth of Teqnion, I slowly adapted into becoming more of a business-building, risk-taking, win-win deal lover.
+Later, when I had to drive the growth of [[Teqnion]], I slowly adapted into becoming more of a business-building, risk-taking, win-win deal lover.
 Over the years, I have had the opportunity and honour to meet many great business-developing entrepreneurs: the people who make us and our society rich and prosperous.

 My job makes me happy and young.
 I am constantly learning.

 **Gustaf:** _Let us back up a bit.
-In 2006-2007 you found the Indutrade/Addtech model replicable enough but thought: “Hey, why are they so slow?”
+In 2006-2007 you found the Indutrade/[[Addtech]] model replicable enough but thought: “Hey, why are they so slow?”
 What happened next?_

-__**Johan:** Since we had no initial capital, Jonas and I started by persuading the owners of two small trading companies to start Teqnion together with us.
+__**Johan:** Since we had no initial capital, Jonas and I started by persuading the owners of two small trading companies to start [[Teqnion]] together with us.

 Luckily (and skilfully) for us, two of the five existing shareholders were Jonas’ parents.
 Jan and Ingegerd Häggqvist were pretty easily convinced of our ideas for the future.
-The other three were more justly sceptical of our plans and our abilities, and the whole persuasion process took about six months before we finally could establish Teqnion in November 2006.
+The other three were more justly sceptical of our plans and our abilities, and the whole persuasion process took about six months before we finally could establish [[Teqnion]] in November 2006.

 With these good people and the two companies as a starting platform, we took off.
 We had really high ambitions but unfortunately little experience and business knowledge.